 Since 2007, an alternative B Corporation structure allows businesses to also incorporate social and environmental impact factors alongside financial returns in their articles of association (articles of incorporation in North America).
 These articles set out a company’s constitution and the responsibilities of its directors.
 Both B and C Corps are realising that crowdsourcing initiatives through open innovation and prize challenges for sustainability can boost their social, environmental and reputational returns.

 Under B Corp articles, the purpose of a for-profit company is able to be more than making money for shareholders.
 Nevertheless, it has to make enough money to remain solvent and accomplish its sustainable social and environmental aims.
+Sustainable business growth by B Corps can be measured by factors other than turnover or profit, or market share.
 Some call it eco-capitalism.

 This article was first published by Crowdsourcing Week, and please continue reading it at https://crowdsourcingweek.com/blog/crowdsourcing-innovation-and-prize-challenges-for-sustainability/